alexfranke/Highly-Configurable-Wheel/README.md

 Here it is on github: https://github.com/alexfranke/Highly-Configurable-Wheel

-**GET THE HIGHEST VERSION NUMBER!** You can now find the older versions (for reference) in the git repository -- I'll be removing them from here so people don't get confused and download the wrong one.
+**Get the code from the source directory.** You can now find the older versions in there, too -- I'll be removing them from here so people don't get confused and download the wrong one.

 In the 1.33 update: JoeyC added some nice features here to support vanes.
 Thanks!